JUNIOR TENNIS PROGRAMS

 Red Ball Starters

 This class is intended for 6-7 year olds that may have slightly more developed motor skills but are also very new to the game of tennis.
 Classes will cover racquet skills, tennis movements, sending and receiving, and the serve motion will be introduced.
-There are two sessions in the summer, one in June and one in July.
-The 45 minute classes are capped at a 6:1 student-coach ratio.
+These classes are capped at a 6:1 student-coach ratio.

 ORANGE BALL CLASSES